meridienclube/laravel-user/readme.md

 php artisan migrate
 ```

-In the App\User class include the trait "ConfrariaWeb\User\Traits\UserTrait" in the following way:
+In the App\User class include the trait "ConfrariaWeb\User\Traits\UserTrait" in the following way;
+Also include the values in the fillable variable;
 ```php
 <?php
 namespace App;